Air quality in Sheffield

 • fine particulate matter can travel deep into the lungs where they can cause inflammation and a worsening of heart and lung diseases

-Air pollution also causes damage to plants and animals, and affects biodiversity and crop yields.
+Air pollution also causes damage to plants and animals.
+It affects biodiversity and crop yields.

 Measuring pollution